Internet-Draft | autoconfig | March 2025 |

 But even with all these protections implemented, the mail client vendor should make a security assessment for the risks of making such regular updates.
 The mail client vendor should consider that servers can be hacked, and most users simply approve changes proposed by the app, so these give only a limited protection.¶

-Given that mail clients will trust the configuration, the server delivering it needs to be secure.
-Even though we call it "database", static configuration files that are generated before deployment in combination with a static web server offer better security and significantly better performance than dynamic queries from a database and responses generated on-the-fly on request.
-If a custom server is used, it SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.¶
+Given that mail clients will trust the configuration, the server delivering the configuration file needs to be secure.
+A static web server offers better security.
+The server software SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.¶

 The risk is mitigated to some degree by section "User approval".¶